 Support may be requested for periods of up to 24 continuous months.
 Awardees must begin the fellowship within 12 months of notification of an award and tenure begins on the first of the month.
-Fellowships cannot be renewed.
-Interruptions in tenure or extensions without additional cost to NSF are permitted only for extenuating circumstances beyond the control of the Fellow.
-Fellowships are not renewable.
+Interruptions in tenure or extensions without additional cost to NSF are permitted only for extenuating circumstances, including parental leave for the birth or adoption of children.